mmcgahan/graft-test/README.md

 You can run starter-based apps locally in Node v7.
 Deployment will typically require a Docker-based CI configuration.

-1. Install the latest version of Node (v6.7.0 or higher).
-If you you don't have Node installed already, use the [current package installer](https://nodejs.org/en/download/current/) for your system.
+1. Install Node v7.
+If you
+	you don't have Node installed already, use the [current package installer](https://nodejs.org/en/download/current/) for your system.
 	If you already have Node installed using a package manager like Homebrew, you can use that to update the install, although some people have reported challenges getting the Homebrew configuration to work.
-2. Confirm you are running `node` v6.7.0 or higher
+2. Confirm you are running `node` v7

 		```sh
 		$ node -v